Subclass 188 Significant Investor Stream

 - Being a company or unit trust

-- Not being, or ceasing to be, a listed investment
+- Not being, or having ceased to be, a listed investment

 - Not constituting more than 30% of the VCLP’s committed capital